First, engine piston rings, have one of the most important jobs. Because, they seal the combustion chamber, while dissipating heat.

 So, one of the most prominent materials, used in making engine piston rings, is cast iron.

-This is because, it contains graphite, which itself acts as a lubricant, between the rings and the cylinder.
+This is because it contains graphite, which itself acts as a lubricant between the rings, and the cylinder.
 Furthermore, some engine piston rings even have alloys and coatings, to increase functionality for specific applications.

 The life span of engine piston rings, entirely depends on:

-• The piston ring type
+- The piston ring type.

-• The size of the engine
+- The size of the engine.

-• And, the operating conditions
+- And, the operating conditions.

-How Do Engine Piston Rings Work:
+How Do The Three Engine Piston Rings Work:

 The Top Grove Holds, The Compression Ring